fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8c.md

       id: user._id,
     }

-    return { value: jwt.sign(userForToken, JWT_SECRET) }
+    return { value: jwt.sign(userForToken, process.env.JWT_SECRET) }
   },
 },
 ```

 The new user mutation is straightforward.
 The login mutation checks if the username/password pair is valid.
 And if it is indeed valid, it returns a jwt token familiar from [part 4](/en/part4/token_authentication).
+Note that the *JWT\_SECRET* must be defined in the  <i>.env</i> file.

 User creation is done now as follows: